MarcoHengstenberg/forthehorde/README.md

 May this repo be useful for each and everyone around the world.
 I have commented on as much as possible and as little as I hope was needed to keep the files from being a comment-mess with no real content.

+––––

+**HUGE Update (16.09.2016):** I added in a bit of my current knowledge about [Service Worker](https://jakearchibald.github.io/isserviceworkerready/).
+Will add any additional knowledge as soon as it hits my brain and got digested.
+Please don't take it as it is right now, as it will not work as you might expect it to (it doesn't work as I expect it to and I wrote it, so that tells a lot I guess).

+Just so you know what is what:

+- peon.js: this is the serviceworker, named after the basic orc-unit in Warcraft (seeing a theme here?)
+- cachefiles.json: list of files to be cached by the serviceworker
+- manifest.json: provides meta-data about the project so it can be turned into a progressive web app
+- uncompressed-js/peon-register.js: registerscript for the serviceworker
+- uncompressed-js/peon-unregister.js: unregisterscript for the serviceworker (naming conventions are great, right?)

+Also I added in a polyfill for the `rel="preload"` link tag so older browsers understand what's going on here.
+On top of that I added loadCSS, onloadCSS and loadJS in order to have all asynchronously loaded assets for my project.

+Nextup: cleanup, further setup of the serviceworker et al, updating the gruntfile and package.json

+––––

 **Update (31.05.2016):** End of May 2016 already and all I got is a tiny update on "Resource Hinting" in the `<head>` section of my HTML file.
 Yet, what an update it is indeed. `preload` landed browser support and the one for `preconnect` got much better than the last time I checked.
 Also removed the part with `subresource` as it might come in handy at some point but I haven't found it yet.

-**Update (16.10.2015):** I added some placeholder `<link>` elements in the `<head>` section of my uninified HTML file with different _rel-attributes_ on them.
+**Update (16.10.2015):** I added some placeholder `<link>` elements in the `<head>` section of my unminified HTML file with different _rel-attributes_ on them.
 I'll explain in the comments next to those `<link>` elements what they do and why it's helpful to have them and how not to overdo it with those.
 As there's only so much space, here's a link to a [Slidedeck](https://docs.google.com/presentation/d/18zlAdKAxnc51y_kj-6sWLmnjl6TLnaru_WH0LJTjP-o/present#slide=id.p19) by [Ilya Grigorik](https://github.com/igrigorik) explaining the whole concept in more detail.

 **Update (04.05.2015):** Got rid of unneeded projectfiles, which will be generated as soon as one is working with this Grunt setup.
 I also <del>added jshint to the workflow and</del> enhanced the uglify task with a beautify task, so I can have both mangled and compressed production-ready files but also beautified JavaScript for debugging purposes.
 Realized I forgot about some commas and added them as well.
 Mea Culpa.